 Since 2013, The Harbour School's middle school-aged students have been going on the Nakasendo Way school trip as a tie in to their history curriculum on the Warring States period.
 Usually, the students who would go on the Nakasendo trip would be in high school, so the walking sections have been tailored to be more appropriate for the age of the students, replacing them with additional activities for the students to enjoy.

 Due to the focus on activities, the school trip includes making soba noodles (and eating the fruits of their labour for lunch), learning traditional folk songs and a specially organized half-day event at the local Kiso junior high school where they meet with the students, teachers and local board of education, as well as practising Kendo (a modern Japanese martial art involving wooden swords and protective gear) with the local martial arts club.
 The students also enjoy a trip to the Toyota museum in Nagoya, as well as a tour around Nagoya Castle.

 Singapore American School

-Walk Japan started working with the Singapore American School in 2014 as part of the school's Interim Semester, a week long experiential education part of their yearly curriculum, offering two separate trips as some of the many options available to students.
+Walk Japan started working with the Singapore American School in 2014 as part of the school's Interim Semester, a week-long experiential education that forms part of their yearly curriculum, offering two separate trips as some of the many options available to students.
 One of the trips on offer is our Kunisaki: Revival in Rural Japan trip, which focuses more on community service and environmental projects.
-The students may engage in forestry work, both to prevent deforestation and also improve biodiversity, and also work with local farmers, learning how to grow shiitake mushrooms.
+The students may engage in forestry work, both to prevent deforestation and to improve biodiversity, and also work with local farmers, learning how to grow shiitake mushrooms.